Tutorial: hledger basics

 Amount 1: $10

 The amount being "moved" to expenses.
-In this case 10 US dollars.
+You can use any currency or commodity symbol here; for this example we'll assume 10 US dollars.

 Account 2: assets